dantegates/my-quarantine-playlist/post.md

 ### Counting the number of unique examples

-The external resources I linked to above to provide some helpful guidance on some of the algebra for deriving the equations above, however these links don't capture the intuition behind the derivations.
+The external resources I linked to above provide some helpful guidance on the identities and algebra required to derive the equations above.
+However these links don't capture the intuition behind the derivations.
 I'll try to provide some hints in that regard here.

 For deriving the expected value of the unique number of samples it's useful to remember that it's sometimes easier to calculate the probability of an event *not* happening (known as the complement) than the probability that it does.
-This is almost always true if the complement can be expressed as "The chance of
-$X$ and $Y$ and $Z$" whereas the event itself is expressed as "The chance of $A$, or $B$, or $C$, or $A$ *and* $B$, ...".
+This is almost always true if the complement can be expressed without using the word "or".
+For example "The chance of $X$ and $Y$ and $Z$" instead of "The chance of $A$, or $B$, or $C$, or $A$ *and* $B$, ...".
-This is because if $X,Y,Z$ are all independent events the probability of the complement is just the product of $P(X)P(Y)P(Z)$ which is usually much simpler than resorting to using combinations or permutations to calculate the event.
+This is because if $X,Y,Z$ are all independent events the probability of the complement is can be calculated simply as the product of $P(X)P(Y)P(Z)$ without having to resort to combinations or permutations.

 Thus if we want to calculate the probability that the example $x_{i}$ is in our samples $S$, it's easier to work this out as